Brubning/Angular-MsIdentity/README.md

 # Angular-MsIdentity
 Worked example of Angular MSAL and WebAPI MS Identity integration for authentication with Microsoft Entra ID.

+## Configure Microsoft Entra ID

+Sign up for a developer instance at https://developer.microsoft.com/en-us/microsoft-365/dev-program.

-## Create a Registered Application
+### Create a Registered Application

 The registered application creates the logical end-point that controls authentication of users against the Entra ID directory.